saramaebee/saramaebee/README.md

 - `bash`
   - I can navigate the terminal just fine and am more than capable of working in a CLI-only environment, but any scripting I do relies on Python typically.
 I'd like to become more proficient in bash just to make my life easier
 - Arch
   - I did ok using debian, and managed to do most stuff fine, but I would very much like to run through setting up Arch and using it for a bit eventually.
+- systemctl
 I want to have a better understanding of a lot of the stuff debian made easier for me.